Unh0ld/KubeMander/README.md

   1. Goal 1: `Deploy an application using the nginx image`
   2. Goal 2: `Terminate`

-2. **Run Auto-GPT**: Launch Auto-GPT, which should use the Kubernetes plugin to deploy the application and return the status."
+2. **Run Auto-GPT**: Launch Auto-GPT, which should use the Kubernetes plugin to deploy the application and return the status.